jimwatt/P4-advancedlanelines/writeup.md

 The code for this step is contained in the `calibrateCamera()` function definition in **calibrate.py** (lines 2-33).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `obj` is just a fixed array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+* I start by preparing "object points", which are the (x, y, z) coordinates of the chessboard corners in the world.
+I constrain the rectified chessboard corners to be fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+Thus, `obj` is just a fixed array of coordinates, and `objpoints` will be appended with a copy of `obj` every time I successfully detect all chessboard corners in a test image.
+* The list `imgpoints` is appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection (for each of the chessboard images in `./camer_cal`).
 The `imgpoints` are detected using the openCV function `cv2.findChessBoardCorners()`.
-Note that I use the `cv2.cornerSubPix()` routine (that uses an iterative solver) to further refine the corner locations within the image to subpixel resolution.
+Note that I used the `cv2.cornerSubPix()` routine (that uses an iterative solver) to further refine the corner locations within the image to subpixel resolution.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+* I then used `objpoints` and `imgpoints` as source and destination pairs to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 Applying camera calibration corrections to the following image:

 ![alt text][image2]

-we obtain the following corrected image:
+yields the following corrected image:

 ![alt text][image3]